 Confidentiality and Privacy Information - FERPA

-The 1974 Family Educational Rights and Privacy Act, also known as the Buckley Amendment, is a federal law (20 U.S.C.
-1232g) that protects the privacy of a student’s educational record.
+The Family Educational Rights and Privacy Act of 1974, as amended, also known as the Buckley Amendment, is a federal law that protects the privacy of a student's educational record.
 FERPA applies to all educational institutions receiving funds from the United States Department of Education, from kindergarten through university level.

-At the University of Florida, the privacy of academic records is also protected by Florida Statute Section 1002.22 (2007).
+At the University of Florida, the privacy of education records is also protected by Florida Statute Section 1002.22 and University of Florida regulations.

 The U.S. Department of Education summarizes the rights afforded to students by FERPA as follows: